EXPLAINER-What are the snags in Germany's gas levy on consumers?

 By Markus Wacket and Vera Eckert

-FRANKFURT, Aug 5 (Reuters) - Germany's cabinet agreed late on Thursday to impose a gas price levy on consumers, aiming to help struggling importers including Uniper UN01.DE cope with soaring prices due to reduced Russian supply.
+FRANKFURT/BERLIN, Aug 12 (Reuters) - Germany's gas market operator is set to announce on Aug.
+15 the size of a gas price levy on consumers, to help Uniper UN01.DE and other importers cope with soaring prices due to reduced Russian supply.

+Germany's cabinet on Aug.
+4 agreed to impose the levy from October 2022 to April 2024.

-The levy aims to share the additional cost of replacing gas from Russia among all users, including households and industrial consumers, with the proceeds available to all companies that need to replace Russian gas.
+It aims to share 90% of importers' additional costs of replacing a shortage of gas from Russia among both households and industrial consumers.

-But there are several hurdles to raising the fees that must be overcome ahead of the winter heating season which starts in October.
+But there are several hurdles to raising the fees that must be overcome ahead of the winter heating season startings in October.

 Utilities - wedged between importers and squeezed end consumers - fear being stuck with back-breaking costs.